Trade Vodafone Stock

 - Choice of Trading Instruments: AvaTrade provides a wealth of trading instruments, such as, Cryptocurrencies, Forex pairs, Commodities trading, Indices, Stocks, Bonds, and ETFs.
 Traders can also engage in automated trading with API Trading, DupliTrade and ZuluTrade.
 AvaTrade is also one of the few companies that offers Vanilla Options.

 - Safety and Security: Clients’ funds are held in a segregated account.
 In addition, AvaTrade protects its clients and ensures that a trader’s account will never go below zero, with the help of negative balance protection.

-- Professional Services and Support: Clients can access a 24/5 customer service and support in 14 languages, along with a dedicated account manager who caters to their every need.
+- Professional Services and Support: Clients can access an outstanding multi-lingual customer service and support, along with a dedicated account manager who caters to their every need.

 - Flexible and Secure Payment Solutions: Traders can choose from a wide variety of deposit methods: Credit card, Wire transfer, Webmoney, DinPay, Boleto and FasaPay.
 With zero commissions and no margin interest.